Havoc Demon Hunter DPS Gear and Best in Slot — Battle for Azeroth (BfA) 8.3

 Notable Trinkets and Weapons

-Trinkets, Weapons, and Azerite Armor are the three largest DPS increases to any class in the game.
+Trinkets and weapons are the two largest DPS increases available to any class in the game outside of Azerite pieces.
 Getting good pieces to fill these slots early allows you to perform incredibly well.
-They are also the hardest pieces to get.

 There are a number of strong weapons for Havoc Demon Hunters, and note that they can all be used in either hand.
 Ideally, you should be looking for weapons with a healthy mix of Versatility and Critical Strike, trying to avoid Mastery: